-Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Nationals
+Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

-If you’re a Non-Resident (NRI, OCI, foreign citizen, or a foreign company) receiving money from India or moving funds out of India, banks will often ask for 15CA and 15CB forms before they release the funds.
+If you’re a Non-Resident (NRI, OCI, foreign nationals, or a foreign company) receiving money from India or moving funds out of India, banks will often ask for a 15CA form and 15CB certificate before they release the funds.

-In plain words, 15CA is your online declaration to the Income Tax Department about the outward remittance, and 15CB is a Chartered Accountant’s certificate that confirms whether tax applies and at what rate.
+In plain words, a 15CA form is your online declaration to the Income Tax Department about the outward remittance, and a 15CB certificate is a Chartered Accountant’s certificate that confirms whether tax applies and at what rate.
 These forms help the bank and the tax office make sure the payment follows Section 195 and Rule 37BB.

-In this guide, I’ll show you when these forms are needed, when they’re not, which Part of 15CA to pick, and the exact steps to file and submit your pack to the bank.
+In this guide, we’ll show you when these (15ca/15cb) are required to be submitted by non-residents, when they’re not, which Part of 15CA to pick, how to make a 15cb certificate, and the exact steps to file and submit your entire pack to the government ITD portal and your banker.
 You’ll also get real examples (NRO to NRE, property sale, services to a foreign vendor), a clear decision tree, and a printable checklist so you can complete your remittance without last-minute surprises.

 What Are 15CA and 15CB Forms?